 Erik Madigan Heck

-Heck's otherworldy imagery is mostly created in-camera, with only minor modifications done in post-production, and all of his photographs are naturally lit.
+Erik Madigan Heck's photography is mostly created in-camera, with only minor modifications done in post-production, and all of his photographs are naturally lit.

-In the past 12 months, Erik Madigan Heck has been exhibited in London, New York, and Minneapolis, with exhibitions forthcoming in Switzerland, Toronto, and Dubai.
+In the past 12 months, Erik Madigan Heck’s photography has been exhibited in London, New York, and Minneapolis, with exhibitions forthcoming in Switzerland, Toronto, and Dubai.
 He is a regular contributor to The New York Times Magazine, Vanity Fair, TIME, The New Yorker, and Harper's Bazaar UK.
 In 2013 he became one of the youngest photographers to receive the prestigious ICP Infinity Award, and in 2015 was awarded with the Art Directors Club’s Gold Medal and the AI-IP American Photography award for his Old Masters Portfolio, published by The New York Times Magazine.
-He lives and works in Connecticut and New York City.
+Erik Madigan Heck lives and works in Connecticut and New York City.